The last time the US held a national military parade

 Approximately 800,000 people turned out on June 8 for the 2.5-mile parade, the Washington Post reported the next day.

 In addition to the parade itself, a large display of military hardware on the National Mall, a USO concert, a memorial service for fallen troops and a fireworks display drew large crowds to the nation's capital.
-That event, which featured 8,800 war veterans, cost approximately $21 million when adjusted for inflation.
+That event, which featured 8,800 war veterans, cost approximately $12 million before inflation.

 While the Post quoted then-President George H. W. Bush as calling the event "good for America," it also drew a fair amount of criticism, with one local resident calling the parade "a waste of time, effort and money."